vicinityh2020/vicinity-agent/docs/TD.md

 ### Event

 The event enables a mechanism for events to be published or notified by a object on a certain condition.
-For example sensor value change reaches the certain threshold, periodic notification of sensor value.
+For example sensor value change reaches the certain threshold, periodic notification of sensor value, etc.

 In VICINITY, the event pattern has different interpretation as properties or actions.
 Event can not be reached via write or read link.
-It is handled by Gateway API and Agent automatically, in a different way.
+It is handled by Gateway API and Agent automatically, in a VICINITY specific way.

-In VICINITY, eventing mechanism is implemented as publish/subscribe pattern.
+In VICINITY, eventing is implemented as publish/subscribe pattern.

 | Field name | JSON Construct | Mandatory | Description |
 | --- | --- | --- | --- |